-Shoreditch Photographic Studios — 66-foot Mural
+Shoreditch Photographic Studios — 66-foot mural and shipping container

 I began the project by exploring the location, photographing all the overlooked shapes, patterns, colours and production equipment - including flash and LED lights, coiled cables, hexagonal J-hooks, bolts, clips and bright-yellow ladders.
 I then cut, collaged and photocopied my photographs back at my studio to create my final designs.
 After cutting my stencils and marking up the wall, I spent 10 days painting.